laitooo/flutter_manga_scraper/README.md

 - Search for any manga you want.
 - Vertical and horizontal reading modes are available.
 - Manga categorized by genres.
+- Advanced search (by manga genres, type and status).

 ## TODO:
-- Implement advance search (by genres, type, status).
 - Make sure big images is working well
 - Make sure reader is working good for landscape.
 - Add retry download when a download fails.